imixs/imixs-docker/backup/README.md

 # imixs/backup

-This Docker image provides a backup service to backup a PSQL database.
-The service can be added into a docker stack with an PSQL instance to backup the database periodically.
+This Docker image provides a backup service to backup a PostgreSQL or MySQL database of a docker volume.
+The service can be added into a docker stack with an PSQL or MySQL instance to backup the database periodically.
+The service also backups optional files from a mounted docker volume.

-All backup files are organized in a backup directory and will be automatically transfered to a backup space if defined.
+All backup files are organized in a backup directory and can optional be transfered into a backup space.
 The service is designed to backup only one database.
-In case you want to use this service to backup a complete PSQL server, than you should use the command "pg\_dumpall" instead of "pg\_dump".
+In case you want to use this service to backup a complete PSQL or MySQL server, than you should use the command "pg\_dumpall" instead of "pg\_dump".
 See the script backup.sh for details.

 ## Features
-* backup PostgreSQL database
+* backup PostgreSQL or MySQL database
+* backup file content from a docker volume
 * sftp/scp support to move backups to an external backup space
 * chron job
 * restore feature.

 ## Environment
-The imixs/backup image is based on the [official postgres image](https://hub.docker.com/_/postgres/).
+The imixs/backup image is based on the [official postgres image](https://hub.docker.com/_/postgres/) with additional mysql-client support.

 imixs/backup provides the following environment variables which need to be set during container startup:

 * SETUP\_CRON - the cron timer setting (e.g. "0 3 * * *")
 * BACKUP\_SERVICE\_NAME - name of the backup service (defines the target folder on FTP space)
-* BACKUP\_POSTGRES\_HOST - postgres server
+* BACKUP\_DB\_HOST - datbase server
-* BACKUP\_POSTGRES\_USER - postres database user
+* BACKUP\_DB\_USER - database user
-* BACKUP\_POSTGRES\_PASSWORD - postgres user password
+* BACKUP\_DB\_PASSWORD - database user password
+* BACKUP\_DB\_TYPE - set to 'MYSQL' or 'POSTGRESQL'
-* BACKUP\_POSTGRES\_DB - postgres database
+* BACKUP\_DB - the postgres or mysql database name
+* BACKUP\_VOLUME - optional file directory from a mapped docker volume
 * BACKUP\_SPACE\_HOST - backup space connected via SFTP/SCP
 * BACKUP\_SPACE\_USER - backup space user
 * BACKUP\_LOCAL\_ROLLING - number of backup files to be kept locally